denisfl/nvim/README.md

 A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)

+I forked it and made some changes to fit my needs.

 ## 🛠️ Installation

 #### Make a backup of your current nvim and shared folder